 Bradford seniors planning to attend a 4-year college or university or, for two particular scholarships, a 2-year technical college, are encouraged to apply for the Kenosha Bradford High School Alumni Association (KBHSAA) Scholarships.
 Applicants are to meet general eligibility requirements for the individual scholarships unless otherwise specified.
 College GPA of 2.0 or greater on a 4.0 scale is required unless otherwise specified.

 How to Apply

 Complete the application form and return it, along with your high school transcript including ACT/SAT score(s), to Mrs. Mars in Room 218 by April 10, 2019.
 The application must be typed; handwritten applications will not be considered.

-Scholarships will be awarded at the May 2019 Senior Awards Ceremony, and the recipients will be invited guests for our Annual Alumni Banquet on Saturday, June 22, 2019 at the Kenosha Country Club, where we will also be honoring Distinguished Alumni Award (DAA) recipients.
+Scholarships will be awarded at the May 2019 Senior Awards Ceremony, and the recipients will be invited guests for our Annual Alumni Banquet on (DATE PENDING) at the Kenosha Country Club, where we will also be honoring Distinguished Alumni Award (DAA) recipients.

 For all scholarships awarded, payment is made to the recipient after the 1st semester of college is completed and the specific documentation requirements (criteria and grades) are met.
 Payment to the recipient will generally occur on or about January 1, 2021.